sslover/designing-for-data-personalization/syllabus.md

 Starting on the 3rd class, we will have weekly student projects.
 I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration.
 You can pick from 2 topics:

 - **Design Critique** - Use an app, technology, or device that promises some degree of data personalization.
 How does it do it?
 What information does it need from the user?
 Does it live up to its promises?
 How could it be better?
 - **Design Concept** - Pick a topic, dataset, or concept that you want to explore as a group.
-Do a rough  a product, service, application, experience, or installation,
+How would you go about designing a product, service, application, experience, or installation that uses data personalization strategies?
+It is up to you how to present it - a series of sketches, mockups, wireframes, or a basic prototype.

 Design Challenges
 -----------------

 We will have 3 core design challenges through which you will get to develop and hone skills learned during the class.
 You will have ~3 weeks to do each design challenge.
 Presentations will occur on the following dates:

--
+- **Class 4 **: Making (Dry) Data Personal & Playful
+- **Class 9 **: Designing for the Self
+- **Class 12 **: Recontextualizng Everyday Data

 Javascript Resources
 ---------------------